SEPIA-Framework/sepia-stt-server/README.md

 	/bin/bash
 ```

+Don't start the container yet!
+First copy your own LM corpus aka 'sentences_xy.txt' to your shared folder on the host machine.
+In the example we use: '/home/pi/share/sentences_en.txt'.
+Do the same for 'my_dict_en.txt' if you need to add new words to the dictionary.

 When you are ready do the following:
-- Copy your own LM corpus aka 'sentences_xy.txt' to your shared folder on the host machine, e.g. to '/home/pi/share/sentences_en.txt'.
-Do the same for 'my_dict_en.txt' if you need to add new words to the dictionary.
 - Start your container with the updated command above.
 You should see the terminal of your container after a few seconds.
 - Copy your own sentences and optionally dictionary from the shared folder to 'kaldi-adapt-lm', e.g.: `cp /home/admin/sepia-stt/share/sentences_*.txt /home/admin/kaldi-adapt-lm/lm_corpus/` and `cp /home/admin/sepia-stt/share/my_dict_*.txt /home/admin/kaldi-adapt-lm/lm_dictionary/`.
-- Enter the model adapt folder via `cd /home/kaldi-adapt-lm` and finish steps 2-5 described in the [kaldi-adapt-lm](https://github.com/fquirin/kaldi-adapt-lm) README (step 1 is not required!).
+- Enter the model adapt folder via `cd /home/kaldi-adapt-lm` and run the adaptation process (more info: [kaldi-adapt-lm](https://github.com/fquirin/kaldi-adapt-lm)):
+	- The container has all requirements installed so we can directly download the base model, e.g.: `bash 2-download-model.sh en`.
+	- Next step is the actual adaptation process.
+We use the "safe" mode: `bash 3-adapt.sh en checkVocab optimizeLm`.
+If you don't get a note about missing vocabulary right away prepare to wait for a while ^^.
+	- After a few minutes (~15min for small LMs) you should see the success message.
+Continue with `bash 4a-build-vosk-model.sh` and finally `bash 5-clean-up.sh`.
-- If you survived all the steps (:-p) you should have a new `adapted_model.zip` available including your customized model.
+	- If you survived all the steps (:-p) you should have a new `adapted_model.zip` available containing your customized model.
 - Unzip the content to the shared folder and choose a proper name, e.g.: `unzip -d /home/admin/sepia-stt/share/my-model-v1-en/ adapted_model.zip`

 Finally we need to tell the server where to find the new model: